ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/map-indexes.dotnet.markdown

 Let's create an index that will help us search for `Employees` by their `FirstName`, `LastName`, or both.

 - First, let's create an index called `Employees/ByFirstAndLastName`

+{NOTE: }
-  - Note that the naming separator character "`_`" in your code will become "/" in the index name.
+ The naming separator character "`_`" in your code will become "/" in the index name.
  In the following sample, "`Employees_ByFirstAndLastName`" will become "Employees/ByFirstAndLastName" in your indexes list.
+{NOTE/}

 {CODE-TABS}
 {CODE-TAB:csharp:LINQ-syntax indexes_1@Indexes/Map.cs /}